boyofgreen/H5Tracer/README.md

 H5Tracer
 ========

-Tracking the HTML5 App Support for every platform know to man
+HTML5 Platform Capabilities Tracer

+Follow the HTML5 App Capabilities of your favorite platform.
+See an inconsistancy?
+Don't see your favorite platform or capabilitiy?
+Help us keep it up to date.